ericstoneking/42/Readme how to install in windows v2.rst

-HOW TO INSTALL WHICH WINDOWS
+HOW TO INSTALL WHICH WINDOWS WAY 2
 ---------
 We are going to use ubuntu bash on windows